OrpheeC/OrpheeC.github.io/content/authors/admin/_index.md

 ---

 DISCLAIMER : this website is still being built!

-After graduating from the Ecole Normale Supérieure, I did my PhD at LPSM (Paris).
-I am now a postdoc at Teschniche Universität Wien.
+After graduating from the Ecole Normale Supérieure, I did my PhD at LPSM (Université Paris Cité).
+I am currently a postdoc at Teschniche Universität Wien, in Austria.